ajayvofficial0/MovieGenie/README.md

+MovieGenie – Your wish for the perfect movie is granted!

 IMP NOTE- The dataset I used is greater than 25mb so I have uploaded it as a zip file.

 Title: Exploring Movie Recommendation Systems